Automating Threat Hunting in Web Proxy Logs

 - Rare domains and destination IP addresses

-- Inline with the concept of discovering early stage APT, we can focus on rare Domains and IPs with a Zscaler risk score above 0.
+- As a best practice for discovering early stage Advanced Persistent Threats (APT), the playbook looks for rare domains and IPs with a Zscaler risk score above 0.

 Bad Neighborhood check

-- Using the premise that multiple malicious servers will often be hosted on the same /24 subnet, we can combine several threat intel sources to identify “bad neighborhoods” or subnets in which malicious IPs are known to be located.
-We can then correlate the curated list to the proxy traffic we are analyzing to identify traffic in these “bad neighborhoods.”
+- Working from the premise that multiple malicious servers will often be hosted on the same /24 subnet, the playbook combines several threat intelligence sources to identify “bad neighborhoods” or subnets in which malicious IPs are known to be located.
+The playbook then correlates the curated list to the proxy traffic being analyzed to identify traffic in these “bad neighborhoods.”

 - Base64 Vm0wd

 - If a string is base64 encoded enough times, the first 5 characters will become “Vm0wd”.
-There are few, if any, legitimate reasons for this.
+There are few, if any, legitimate reasons for this pattern to appear.
 Hence any traffic with this pattern is flagged for further investigation.

 - Sudden spikes in a particular hosts traffic, especially when going to a small range of destination IPs, can sometimes indicate an infection of malware.
 Identifying users with a recent spike in traffic can be a good place to start a hunt.

-Once identified, LogicHub will go into the analysis phase where it will identify malware beacons and conduct additional analysis on the logs based on the URL.
+Once suspicious events are identified, the LogicHub playbooks begins its analysis phase, identifying malware beacons and conducting additional analysis on the logs based on URLs.

-- Botnets are made up a command and control (C2) server and the infected bots.
-Often to avoid noisy traffic detection, the bots send out a “beacon” on a predetermined interval, such as every 60 minutes.
+- Botnets consist of a Command and Control (C2) server and the infected bots.
+To avoid noisy traffic detection, many bots send out a “beacon” on a predetermined interval, such as every 60 minutes.
 The C2 server will send any commands it wants the bot to execute at the time, otherwise the beacon sleeps again for 60 minutes.